nevinmathew/nevinmathew/README.md

 ### Hi there 👋
 # 💫 About Me:
-Undergrad Student.
+Undergrad.
 Backend Engineer in Spring Boot.
 Designing scalable applications.

 # 💻 Tech Stack: